-Paper 2 Part 1 - Essay
+Paper 2 Writing – Part 1 (compulsory)

-- Use the task input to help you plan but try to avoid copying phrases from the input in Part 1.
+Planning Use the task input to help you plan but try to avoid copying phrases from the input in Part 1.
 Use your own words.

 - Structure your argument.
 Each new paragraph has one main idea, stated in a topic sentence.